top of page

 CHOIR HISTORY

-James held the post for 9 years.
+Founded in 1965 by James Sargent, then County Music Adviser, the choir has had eight music directors, all of them distinguished musicians.
+James held the post himself for 9 years.
 His vision was to create an annual choral festival at St Germans, in the old Celtic Cathedral of East Cornwall, and to provide a culture of excellence of the classic choral tradition.
 He drew his singers largely from experienced teachers and other musicians, in East Cornwall where he identified the need.
+The choir's endeavours were centred around an annual May Festival and greatly benefited from the generous hospitality of the Earl of St Germans at Port Eliot.
+Christmas and Spring concerts were slowly developed at other venues in Liskeard, Callington, Saltash, Menheniot, St Neot, Calstock, North Hill, Cardinham, Altarnun, Polruan, and latterly Bodmin, especially for Christmas.

 Nigel Amherst, Director of Music at Dartington, took over from 1974 to 1987, widening the repertoire, and directing tours to Brittany, Freiberg and Constanz.
 Nigel had extensive contacts that brought us eminent soloists before they became famous, such as the young John Mark Ainsley as Evangelist in the St John Passion.
-Nigel established the choir's reputation for contrasting 20th C works with the music of Bach and his contemporaries.
+Nigel established the choir's reputation for contrasting 20th century works with the music of Bach and his contemporaries.

 John Railton only had two years with us, but he directed some epic works, from the B minor Mass to a sell-out African Sanctus in front of 500 people.
 His especial gift was to involve children.
-He conducted the choir when it featured at Cotehele in the ITV programme Highway, with Harry Secombe.
+He conducted the choir when it was featured at Cotehele in the ITV programme Highway, with Harry Secombe.

 Caroline Stephenson, whose breathtaking innovations and musicianship dominated our activities for ten years, succeeded John.
 The choir undertook all its main repertoire while engaging in exciting commissioned new work, tours to Italy and Denmark, new venues such as Truro and Lanlivery, and cross-over experiments in Bach, with folk music, jazz and projects involving children.